rnpbr/opennetworking-docs/docs/en/Laboratórios/Lab Descoberta/index.md

 !!! warning "Debug"
     The devices may take about 10 minutes to become fully operational.
-    If any error occurs, check the command output for possible error messages.
+    If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

-### :material-server: 4.2 Starting Zabbix
+### :material-server: 4.2 Launching Zabbix
 !!! tip "Tip"
     If you already have a configured Zabbix environment, just skip this step.

-To bring up the container with Zabbix:
+To launch the container with Zabbix:

 ```bash
 docker compose -f zabbix-docker/docker-compose.yml up -d